 Offers studio experience and instruction in techniques used in making monoprints and monotypes as fine art prints.
 Introduces studio practice, experimentation, and development of style as a means of personal expression.
 Emphasizes design approaches drawing on historical and contemporary examples.
 Uses principles of design to create and critically analyze works in progress.
 Prerequisite: ART115, ART131, or ART261; or consent of Instructor.
 (All prerequisite courses must be completed with a grade of C or better.)
-Offered as needed
+Offered as better; or consent of instructor.
+F, W, Sp, Su